SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/BasicProgramFunctions/Preferences.md

 ### View

 Under this tab the user is able to change many of the default view options such as the window layout (1 big window with 3 smaller windows), background color, and Grid size.
 In addition there are many options to customize what is seen in the visualization window.
-At the bottom of this window the user can change the axis labels such that the X,Y, and Z directions are not fixed to represent Sagittal, Coronal, and Axial, but the user can define which axis label is assigned to each direction.
+At the bottom of this window the user can change the axis labels such that the X, Y, and Z directions are not fixed to represent Sagittal, Coronal, and Axial, but the user can define which axis label is assigned to each direction.

 ![Pref_view](../../Seg3DBasicFunctionality_figures/Pref_view.png)
 <figcaption>The Seg3d preferences under the view tab.</figcaption>